SimVascular/svFSIplus/tests/cases/cmm_3d_pipe/README.md

 # **Problem Description**

-This example simulates pulsatile flow in a pipe with a deformable wall using coupled momentum method (CMM).
+This example simulates pulsatile flow in a pipe with a deformable wall using coupled momentum method (CMM) for continuous testing.
+Only a few time steps are tested and compared.
 Pusaltile inflow and RCR are used as the inflow and outflow boundary conditions (BCs), respectively.

 ## Solution workflow